The Best Park Passes for Senior Camping Broken Down by State

 Massachusetts

-Valid for a calendar year (Jan–Dec), the Massachusetts state park pass gives you access to most DCR parks without day-use fees.
-Cost is $120 for the year, with a 50% discount for Massachusetts residents.
+Valid for a calendar year (Jan–Dec), the Massachusetts State Park pass gives you access to most DCR parks without day-use fees.
+Unfortunately, it is only available to residents of the state.
+Cost is $60 for the year, but is reduced to just $10 for senior citizens.
 Those with handicapped license plates or hang tags will not be charged a parking fee, and therefore do not need a pass.

 This state park pass does not discount camping fees.